kimtth/pyspark-tika-text-extraction/README.md

  Text extraction performance tuning results for a huge amount of files.
 The assessment conducted by combination with Apache Tika & PySpark & Multiprocessing.

- 1. Apache Tika is a content detection and analysis framework, written in Java.
+ 1. Apache Tika is a content detection and text extraction framework, written in Java.

  2. Apache Spark is written in Scala programming language.
 PySpark is an interface for Apache Spark in Python.